curban2336/Web-Development-Portfolio-CUrban/content/blog/thirdpost.md

 ---
-title: This is my third post.
+title: CSS Motion Guide.
-description: This is a post on My Blog about win-win survival strategies.
+description: This site is built around demonstrating all the different ways you can perform motion in CSS.
-date: 2018-08-24
+date: 2025-11-08
-tags: ["second tag", "posts with two tags"]
+tags: ["CSS", "Web Development"]
 ---

 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

 ## Code